ValueRaider/yfinance-cache/README.md

 ## Installation

 Now available on PIP.
 But requires some changes to `yfinance` which I am slowly merging in - some already in, but some waiting until I have tested thoroughly.
-If willing to help test come say hello in https://github.com/yfinance-fork-team/yfinance-x/discussions
+If willing to help, pop a message in https://github.com/ranaroussi/yfinance/discussions

 ## Known issues / pending tasks